Sinio-Manoka/tsunami_lab/doc/sphinx/input/Two_Dimensional_Solver.rst

     #endif

-every station has an x , y coordinate , a frequence which is i_time_in_seconds and a name.
+every station has an x , y coordinate , a frequency (which is in seconds and all stations share same Frequency) and a name.

 3. now lets implement ``Station.cpp`` file :